Bismillah al Rahman al Rahim.

 If I push your boundaries and make you thinking critically about this world or something else- that’s the point.

 If you didn’t already noticed the Creative Common’s license -please check that out before you decide to alter or share my blog for publication, a book, article etc..
 If you are tweeting a post or posting to FB that’s fine.. but if you’re a journalist, writer, researcher etc and wanting to use a portion of this blog.. please send an email to me first.
-Thank you!

 Enjoy.
 InshaAllah.
 Wa alaikum salaam.